shanemileham/shanemileham.github.io/_kb/personal/philosophy/purpose.md

   - Story (context) one: I hate singing, have an important meeting tomorrow, and now I won't get good sleep and things will go badly
   - Story (context) two: I thought I was alone on this island - there must be someone else!
   - Story (context) three: I love that whoever is singing has the courage to sing so openly; that's beautiful.

+Love the process, not just the result.

+People want freedom, but duty gives purpose